PyPSA/PyPSA/doc/power_flow.rst

 transmission lines).

-For AC networks, the load flow is calculated using small voltage angles and the series reactances alone.
+For AC networks, the load flow is calculated using small voltage angle differences and the series reactances alone.

-For DC networks, it is assumed for the linear power flow that voltage magnitude variations are all small.
+For DC networks, it is assumed for the linear power flow that voltage magnitude differences across branches are all small.

 For DC networks, the load flow is calculated using small voltage magnitude differences and series resistances alone.